sajidhamdard/java-full-stack-interview-questions/java-fullstack-interview-questions.md

 ---

-Sure!
-Here's the requested format for questions **171 to 200**:

----

 ### 🔹 **171.
 What is the difference between Hashtable and ConcurrentMap in Java?**

 * Include: Hashtable is synchronized with a single lock for the entire table; ConcurrentMap (like ConcurrentHashMap) uses segment-level locking for better concurrency and performance.